Skip to content ↓

 Pastoral Care

-The Royal Grammar School seeks to be a well ordered and caring community providing educational excellence for all pupils and which is underpinned by a pastoral care system that meets the changing needs of pupils as there grow and develop.
+The Royal Grammar School seeks to be a well ordered and caring community providing educational excellence for all pupils and which is underpinned by a pastoral care system that meets the changing needs of pupils as they grow and develop.
 This also ensures that every boy will have a smooth passage throughout his education, and will feel very much part of his form, the year group, and the whole school.

-We seek to encourage the highest standards of behaviour and courtesy, with a self-discipline and an awareness of the positive contribution that a boy can make to school life and to the community in general.
+We seek to encourage the highest standards of behaviour and courtesy, with self-discipline and an awareness of the positive contribution that a boy can make to school life and to the community in general.

 All pupils are in form groups with a form tutor who looks after their welfare.
 They take particular interest in the day to day matters that affect the boys, check their pupil planners, register their attendance, listen to their problems etc.